-Apex can sell your securities without contacting you
+• The firm can sell your securities without contacting you

-Some investors mistakenly believe that the firm must contact them for a margin call to be valid, and that the firm cannot liquidate securities in their accounts to meet the call unless the firm has contacted them first.
+Some investors mistakenly believe that a firm must contact them for a margin call to be valid, and that the firm cannot liquidate securities in their accounts to meet the call unless the firm has contacted them first.
+This is not the case.
 Most firms will attempt to notify their customers of margin calls, but they are not required to do so.
-However, even if the firm has contacted a customer and provided a specific date by which the customer can meet a margin call, the firm can still take necessary steps to protect its financial interest, including immediately selling securities without notice to the customer.
+However, even if a firm has contacted a customer and provided a specific date by which the customer can meet a margin call, the firm can still take necessary steps to protect its financial interest, including immediately selling securities without notice to the customer.